-Surnames commonly found in Tricarico: Benevento, Carbone, Cetani, Vizzoso, Dabraio, Centola.
+Surnames from Tricarico: Benevento, Carbone, Cetani, Vizzoso, Dabraio, Centola.

 Trivigno is in the geographic center of Basilicata and one of the most easily accessible hilltowns thanks to its location just off the Basentana highway.
 It is between Brindisi Montagna and Castelmezzano.
 It was once the commercial center for the area, drawing folks from all the surrounding towns.
 Like most of Basilicata's small towns it retains it agricultural ties and traditions.
 The church has an amazing baroque organ that produces incredible music, still in use for concerts, along with a finely worked wrought iron altar screen.
 Trivigno is at the gateway of the Lucanian Dolomites but low enough to have a milder climate.

 Surnames from Trivigno: Padula, Guarini, Bollettino, Larocca, Maggio, Petrone, Prete, Fanelli.

 Tursi.
 The old part of town was established in the 10th century with the Saracen invasions and is called the “Rabatana” (meaning Arab quarter).
 The maze of narrow lanes and picturesque setting make it a charming district, that is undergoing some renovations in recent years.
 The beautiful Sanctuario della Anglona must be seen, with its Gothic style apse, frescoes and beautiful carvings on the portal, by Melchiorre da Montalbano.